Geometry of the moduli space of $n$-pointed K3 surfaces of genus 11: Introduction

-In genus $11$, Mukai \cite{M8} proved that a general curve $C$ of genus $11$ has a unique $K3$ extension $S$ up to isomorphism with $\Pic(S)=\zz\cdot\left[C\right]$.
+In genus $g=11$, Mukai \cite{M6} proved that a general curve $C$ of genus $11$ has a unique $K3$ extension $S$ up to isomorphism with $\Pic(S)=\zz\cdot\left[C\right]$.
 This construction induces a rational map

-which is dominant for $n\leq 11$ and birational for $n=11$.
+which is dominant for $n\leq 11$ and birational for $n=11$.\\

 It is claimed in \cite[Table 3]{L} that $\cal{M}_{11,n}$ is unirational for $n\leq 10$.
 But Logan's argument only establishes the uniruledness of $\cal{M}_{11,n}$ by means of the Mukai map $\psi$, which is birationally a $\pp^{11-n}$-bundle over $\cal{F}_{11,n}$.
-The birational description of the base is still missing when $n\leq 10$, and the aim of this note is precisely to address this question.
+The birational description of the base is still missing when $n\leq 10$.
+The aim of this paper is to address this question.
+We prove the following theorem regarding the birational geometry of $\mathcal{F}_{11,n}$.

 \begin{theorem} The moduli space $\cal{F}_{11,n}$ is unirational for $n\leq 6$ and uniruled for $n\leq 7$. \end{theorem}